 My practice is abstraction.
-I use a variety of resources to produce my work that include natural forms, astromonic forms, and maps and interstellar locations to construct and reconstruct positionality and distance.
+I use a variety of resources to produce my work, including natural forms, astronomic forms, and maps and interstellar locations to construct and reconstruct positionality and distance.
 I combine both non-objective and abstraction methods.
 Abstraction uses the real to interpret and reinterpret the known world, while a non-objective method refuses the real and instead uses the elements of art to produce art.
 This construct is similar to the relationship between various musical forms; the difference is presented through forms and methods.

 Abstraction in the visual and plastic arts is misrecognized as incomprehensible when in fact, abstraction in the visual is imbued with elements similar to jazz.
 Those elements are call and response, movement, and color.
 They create and orchestrate a compositional whole that results in a musical composition, or a two dimensional composition of color, lines, and shapes.

 I suggest that non-objective art was developed out of African motifs (remember Picasso’s appropriation of African motifs for Les Demoiselles d’Avignon).
-Aaron Douglas, the first American, and African American to make use of African motifs.
+Aaron Douglas was the first American, and African American to make use of African motifs.
 His work should be understood as non-objective in design and abstract in content.
-Contemporary African American abstract/non-objective art’s historicism is grounded in the work of Aaron Douglas.
+The historicism of contemporary African American abstract/non-objective art is grounded in the work of Aaron Douglas.